 What Doesn’t Medicare Cover?

-Patients may be surprised to discover a variety of medical provisions not covered through Medicare.
+Patients may be surprised to discover a variety of medical provisions not covered by Medicare.
 While the system does, in fact, cover many preventative and necessary procedures, visits and treatments, it doesn’t cover a slew other options.

 While Medicare can assist a patient’s procedures and costs, it doesn’t cover certain areas.
 Unfortunately, patients may be unaware of Medicare’s “coverage end-zone”.
 For example, the following medical provisions are not covered through Medicare Parts A through D, and must be covered separately: